 The council will do its best to honour requests for confidentiality, including refusing requests for disclosure of the identity of complainers under the Freedom of Information Act.
-It should be borne in mind; however, that total confidentiality cannot be guaranteed if the Information Commissioners Officer requires the release of the information or if the case leads to court proceedings.
-This is an extremely unlikely outcome in most cases.
+It should be borne in mind, however, that total confidentiality cannot be guaranteed if the case leads to court proceedings, although this is an extremely unlikely outcome in most cases.

 Members of the public can have an important role in monitoring conditions placed on planning consents, which are detailed on the decision notice and can be viewed in the case file on the council's website.
-The council dealt with over 1,000 planning and other applications in 2018 and it is not possible for us to monitor all conditions attached to them.
-Your involvement is invaluable in providing information where it is believed that conditions attached to a consent are not being complied with.
-To report conditions which aren't being complied with, please use the enforcement complaint form.
+The council dealt with over 1,000 planning and other applications in 2017 and it is not possible for us to monitor all conditions attached to them.
+Your involvement is invaluable in providing information where it is believed that conditions attached to a consent are not being complied with. to report conditions which aren't being complied with, please use the enforcement complaint form.